Okefenokee Swamp Park

 Okefenokee Swamp Park is located 12 miles south of Waycross, Georgia, United States.
 The park is accessed by taking the Vereen Bell Memorial Highway (Highway 177 South, Okefenokee Trail) to the southern side of the Cowhouse Island.
 This is the northernmost entry point to the Okefenokee National Wildlife Refuge.
 The Okefenokee Swamp is the most extensive blackwater swamp in North America and covers over 438,000 acres.

 The Okefenokee Swamp Park is headquarters for its founding and administrative body, the Okefenokee Association, Inc., which was granted a sublease to Land Lot 20 in the Dixon Memorial Forest from the U.S. Department of Interior in 1945.
 The private nonprofit organization (501.c.3) has operated as a concession since 1946.
 In 1955, ownership of Georgia Coastal Flatwoods Upland Game Project property, including Waycross State Forest (Dixon Memorial State Forest), Laura S. Walker State Park and the Okefenokee Swamp Park, was transferred to the state of Georgia.
-The Association's current lease is with the Georgia Department of Natural Resources.
+The Association's current lease is with the Georgia Forestry Commission.

 "The park's mission is to promote ecological tourism and education by providing a convenient point of entry into the Okefenokee Swamp."
 Millions of visitors from all over the world have passed through the park's gates.

 The Association utilized and improved access to already existing original Indian waterways; structures built by the Civilian Conservation Corp in 1937; a game corral built in 1938; and boardwalks built in 1940, leading to a 75-foot wooden observation tower.
 Skull Lake is within the park's 1200 acre property.
 Several million dollars’ worth of improvements are in the park.

 The aerial view of the swamp was enhanced in 1965 by replacing the original tower with a 90-foot steel structure, making it the tallest observation point in the Okefenokee Swamp.